 In the aftermath of the strike, anti-war marches were held from New York to London.
 Yet these protesters were largely silent when US-directed airstrikes targeting ISIS were falling on cities and killing civilians.

 As a Syrian who longs for justice and who believes most on the left are committed to worthwhile causes, I don't think that this selective solidarity is malicious.
-It's a product of bad analyses and lack of familiarity of the Syrian situation.
+It's a product of a bad analyses, naivety and lack of familiarity of the Syrian situation.
 Many protesters are ready to oppose any sign of US imperialism, especially when they hate the president leading that imperialist effort.
 Still others on the left are prepared to believe the Syrian government no matter how ridiculous its narrative—there are plenty of voices out there doubting that the chemical attack was Assad's handiwork.

-Remember too that until last week Trump was prepared to work with Assad, despite the atrocities his government has committed.
-For his part, Assad once remarked, "We will work closely with Trump in his war against terror."
+Remember too that until last week, Trump was prepared to work with Assad, despite the atrocities his government has committed.
+For his part, Assad once remarked "we will work closely with trump in his war against terror."
 In places like Manbej, American troops have fought on the same side as Assad-allied Russians.

 Trump continues to support a ban on Syrian refugees entering America, exposing the lie that he really cares about the victims of Assad's violence.
 (I should know, being an asylum seeker in America today.)
 Why would I believe that a man who blocked the admission of hundreds of families who were waiting for years in refugee camps is all of a sudden interested in humanitarianism?

 At this point, what would actually help Syria?
 First, the world should understand that Asaad is the main cause behind this chaos.
 Secondly, all sides should work towards a ceasefire—a complicated and thorny but necessary undertaking.
 Third, we should insist on accountability for all war crimes and seek justice for all Syrians.
-That last in the most important—without a reckoning with the horrors of this war, Syria will be unable to move on.
-Civil wars are ugly things, but any military intervention, whether from the Russians or the Americans, in my opinion, will likely only make things worse.
+That last in the most important—without a reckoning with the horrors of this war Syria will be unable to move on.
+Civil wars are ugly things, but and any military intervention, whether from the Russians or the Americans, in my opinion, will likely only make things worse.

 Loubna Mrie is a Syrian activist who later became a photojournalist with Reuters and covered the ongoing conflict.
 She is currently based in New York City, where she is a researcher on Syrian and Middle Eastern affairs and is completing a degree at NYU.